chloeandisabel/pql/README.md

 Rules
 -----

 Rules define a pattern using a block of PQL, and then accept a block of ruby code to run for each successful match.
+The block is run in a context with methods defined for each of the pattern's named matches.
+Methods can also be defined for the rule, and run in same context as the action.

-The block is passed one argument, 't',
+The action block is passed one argument, 'e', an `Entry` instance.
+The entry has methods defined to write each fact type in the taxonomy.

 ```ruby
 class PerItemDiscountAccountingRule < Rule